gvwilson/sensibleadventures/nardica/nardica.md

 The stubby frames of railguns bristled from domes at her bow and stern.
-The larger rig amidships had to be some sort of cryo cannon, Iffy guessed---at least, that's what it would be if this was a sim or a movie.
+The larger rig amidships had to be some sort of cryo cannon, Iffy guessed---at least, that's what it would be if this was a story sim.
 But the most frightening thing was what *wasn't* there: no flag, no call numbers,